 Mike Karoutchi (b.1963- in Casablanca, Morocco), a Be’er-Sheva resident, is a violinist, a pop ‘cover’ singer, and an events performer of traditional Moroccan folk-music.
 He was honored in 2014 by the King of Morocco for being an ambassador of Moroccan culture.

-Zahava Ben (shortened from Benishti; b.1968- in Be’er-Sheva, twin sister of Etti Levi) is a highly-successful Middle-Eastern-style singer, who has released 16 studio albums and another 16 collections.
+Zahava Ben (shortened from Benishti; b.1968- in Be’er-Sheva, twin sister of Etti Levi) is a highly-successful Middle-Eastern-style singer, who has released over 16 studio albums and more than 16 collections.
 She is known and admired even in Morocco & Turkey and has performed at a number of European venues.

 Etti (nee Benishti) Levi (b.1968- in Be’er-Sheva, twin sister of Zahava Ben) is both a vegetarian and a prolific Middle-Eastern, Moroccan & Arab-style singer.
 In the years from 1993-2009, she produced 21 music albums, including some duets with Iraqi singer Jacob Nashawi.